Granko15/vscode-to-unity-client/documentation.md

     npm run compile
     ```

-### Running the Extension for Debugging

-To debug the extension within Visual Studio Code:

-1. Open the VSCode to Unity client extension project in Visual Studio Code.
-2. Navigate to the "Run and Debug" view (usually the fifth icon in the Activity Bar on the side).
-3. You should see a debug configuration named "Debug Extension".
-4. Click the "Start Debugging" button (the green play icon) next to the "Debug Extension" configuration.
-This will launch a new VS Code window with your extension running in debug mode.

 ### Setting up the Python Virtual Environment

 The Python server component of the extension requires a virtual environment.
 Follow these steps to create and activate it: